What Is Hepatitis?

 Most adults with hepatitis B get better, but a small percentage can't shake the disease and become carriers, which means they can spread it to others even when their own symptoms disappear.

 Hepatitis C. You get this type if you have contact with contaminated blood or needles used to inject illegal drugs or draw tattoos.

 Sometimes you don't get any symptoms, or just mild ones.
 But in some cases hepatitis C leads to cirrhosis, a risky scarring of your liver.

 Hepatitis D happens only if you're already infected with hepatitis B. It tends to make that disease more severe.

-It's spread from mother to child and through sex.
+It can be spread from mother to child and through sex.